 Overview

 Mali enacted an HIV-specific law in 2006.
-Article 37 of The Act for Prevention, Care and Control of HIV states that anyone ‘wilfully innoculating’ HIV-infected substances (including via sexual contact) is guilty of ‘voluntary transmission’, an offence similar to attempted murder and punishable by up to 20 years in prison.
-The law also provides for an obligation to disclose HIV-positive status to a sexual partner within 6 weeks of diagnosis.
+Article 37 of the Act for Prevention, Care and Control of HIV states that anyone ‘wilfully innoculating’ HIV-infected substances (including via sexual contact) is guilty of ‘voluntary transmission’, an offence equated with attempted murder and punishable by up to 20 years in prison.
+The law also provides for an obligation to disclose HIV-positive status to a sexual partner within six weeks of diagnosis.
 Medical staff may disclose a person’s HIV-positive status to their partner if they have not done so within the prescribed time limit, without violating the provisions relating to confidentiality.

 To our knowledge, there have been no reported cases of HIV criminalisation in Mali to date.